khj1977/geometry_math/articles/simple-particle.md

 # Differential Equation and application

 Vehicle.
 Aeroplane.
 Drone.
-There are a log applications in industry which require fluid dynamics for research.
+There are a many applications in industry which require fluid dynamics for research.
 In this rep, micro mechanical methodology is taken to modelling of fluid and mainly, vehicle or bycle as a application, simulation would be taken.
 Ultimately, it would be shown that air-flow with some shape of disk-wheel or composite-wheel, it would be make flow of air better for high performance of vehicle and bicycle.
 Drone dev could deploy this simulator to research/study their fluid.

 # Order of calculation.
 LL and C++